Coronavirus (COVID-19) infection control for care providers

 People supported by home care services, including those living in extra care housing Open

 Care workers must follow the guidance on use of PPE, including how to safely put it on and take it off.
 If a care worker develops symptoms of COVID-19, they must self-isolate and take a test.
+Weekly COVID-19 testing is also now available to all homecare workers in England via their employers.

 Providers should assume that anyone newly receiving support from their service may have COVID-19 for the first 14 days and care workers should use PPE as advised for caring for someone with the virus.
 If a person being supported by the service is discharged from hospital and the result of their COVID-19 test is not known, assume that the test may be positive for 14 days (or until the result is received) and use PPE as advised.